Kubernetes Load Balancing with MetalLB

 - Two pods are deployed along with their respective services

-- Ingress object is deployed, defining rules for routing traffic to aforementioned pods
+- Ingress object is deployed, defining routing rules.
+This is fulfilled by the ingress controller

-- Final result: MetalLB routes incoming traffic to Nginx ingress controller, which routes it to the backend pods
+- MetalLB routes incoming traffic to Nginx ingress controller, which routes it to the backend pods

 Install and configure MetalLB